Updated as of May 2019

 As Canada’s premier integrated energy company, Suncor has an extensive history of 50 years as an energy producer.
 Suncor Energy pioneered commercial crude oil production from the oil sands of northern Alberta in 1967.
 It is the largest East Coast oil producer and is currently developing Canada’s Athabasca oil sands, which is one of the world’s largest petroleum resource basins.

 Suncor Energy owns a balanced mix of high-quality mining, in situ and upgrading oil and gas portfolio.
-The company also has a huge offshore portfolio with more than 410 million barrels of crude oil reserves in strategic geographic locations like the U.K. North Sea, Canada’s east coast and Norway.
-The company is focusing on core assets and is streamlining its portfolio by divesting non-core assets.
+Suncor also has a huge offshore portfolio with more than 410 million barrels of crude oil reserves in strategic geographic locations like the U.K. North Sea, Canada’s east coast and Norway.
+Suncor is focusing on core assets and is streamlining its portfolio by divesting non-core assets.

 Suncor has a strong presence in the upstream, midstream and downstream parts of oil supply chain.
 This integrated model has helped Suncor reach an industry leading position in both funds from operations and discretionary free cash flow per barrel.
 Suncor Energy has consistently maintained its FFO higher than its capital and dividend requirements, providing a layer of safety for income investors.

 Suncor plans to achieve 10% annual growth in production from 2016-2019.
-Dividends are expected to grow in line with production, which implies future dividend growth rate in the high-single-digit range.
+Dividends are expected to grow in line with production.

 #13 — Brookfield Asset Management

-Brookfield jumps a spot to number 14 on our 2019.
+Brookfield jumps a spot at number 13 on our Canadian dividend stock list.
 Brookfield is synonymous with quality and one of the world’s premier asset management companies.
 BAM has $250 billion+ in assets under management in 30+ countries.
-The company has assets under four segments; Real Estate, Infrastructure, Renewable Power, and Private Equity.
+Brookfield has assets under four segments; Real Estate, Infrastructure, Renewable Power, and Private Equity.
 BAM also has a very impressive compound annual shareholder return of 16% and is targeting 10-15% annualized growth over the long-term.

-The company has over $30 billion of invested capital which generates $1.4 billion in annualized distributable cash flow.
-Although BAM has the lowest dividend yield of all companies on the list at 1.54%, their current payout ratio of 30% leaves ample room for continued dividend growth moving forward.
+Brookfield has over $30 billion of invested capital which generates $1.4 billion in annualized distributable cash flow.
+Although BAM has the lowest dividend yield of all companies on the list at 0.72%, their current payout ratio of 14% leaves ample room for continued dividend growth moving forward.

 Brookfield Asset Management is a global alternative asset manager focusing on real estate, infrastructure, renewable energy as well as private equity.